Priority Area: Cancer & Chronic Conditions

 fewer people with chronic conditions by 2030

-Save lives through access to lung, colorectal and breast cancer screenings; Expand detection and treatment of chronic conditions.
+GOAL: Save lives through access to lung, colorectal and breast cancer screenings; Expand detection and treatment of chronic conditions.

 LA Rate